Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Returns an edit-distance based clusterization of an input vector of strings.
 Each cluster will contain a set of strings w/ small mutual edit-distance (e.g., Levenshtein, optimum-sequence-alignment, Damerau-Levenshtein), as computed by stringdist::stringdist().
 The set of all mutual edit-distances is then used by graph algorithms (from package 'igraph') to single out subsets of high connectivity.

-pudu — by Mauricio Vargas Sepulveda, 6 months ago
+pudu — by Mauricio Vargas Sepulveda, a year ago

 C++ Tools for Cleaning Strings